bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 1. Align the CTCF DNA transcript sequences from human and mouse using the [HOXD70](https://pubmed.ncbi.nlm.nih.gov/11928468/) scoring matrix and a gap penalty of **300**.
 2. Align the CTCF amino acid sequences from human and mouse using the [BLOSUM62](https://www.pnas.org/content/89/22/10915) scoring matrix and a gap penalty of **10**.

 **NOTE**: The DNA sequences are fairly long, and as such the DNA alignment may take a few minutes to run.
-We recommend testing your code with the protein alignment first, and then running the DNA alignment when you're confident it's working.
+We recommend testing your code with the protein alignment first, and then running the DNA alignment when you're confident it's working.<br>

 #### Step 1: Read in your parameters